go-vikunja/vikunja/docs/content/doc/development/swagger-docs.md

 	IsFavorite bool `xorm:"-" json:"is_favorite"`

 	// The subscription status for the user reading this project.
 You can only read this property, use the subscription endpoints to modify it.
-	// Will only returned when retreiving one project.
+	// Will only returned when retrieving one project.
 	Subscription *Subscription `xorm:"-" json:"subscription,omitempty"`

 	// The position this project has when querying all projects.
 See the tasks.position property on how to use this.